huljar/present-vhdl/README.md

 This is an implementation of the PRESENT lightweight block cipher as described in [this paper](https://link.springer.com/chapter/10.1007/978-3-540-74735-2_31).
-It encrypts individual blocks of 64 bit length with a 64 bit key.
+It encrypts individual blocks of 64 bit length with an 80 bit key.

+## Limitations

+Only the version with 80-bit keys (*PRESENT-80*) is implemented here, not the 128-bit key version.

 ## License
 The code is licensed under the terms of the GNU Lesser General